idaholab/moose/modules/subchannel/doc/content/syntax/index.md

-# Complete Pronghorn-SC Input File Syntax
+# Complete MOOSE-SubChannel Input File Syntax

-Listed below are all the reference pages for both Pronghorn-SC specific code and the MOOSE code that can be used in the Pronghorn-SC input file.
-To limit this output to only available Pronghorn-SC objects, please see [this page](subchannel_only.md).
+Listed below are all the reference pages for both MOOSE-SubChannel specific code and the MOOSE code that can be used in the MOOSE-SubChannel input file.
+To limit this output to only available MOOSE-SubChannel objects, please see [this page](subchannel_only.md).

 Click the blue links in the class names shown below to view the detailed description, the class purpose, theoretical models, input file examples, and